+Introduction to the application of facial and skin care technology.
+Includes identifying and utilizing professional skin care products.
 Explain the benefits of professional skin care products.
 Apply and recommend professional skin care products to industry standards.

 CSME 1308.
-ORIENTATION OF EYELASH EXTENSIONS (LECTURE 3, LAB 1).
+PRINCIPLES OF EYELASH EXTENSIONS (LECTURE 3, LAB 1).
 CREDIT 3.
 WECM.

 This course provides the student with the practical skills necessary to safely and effectively apply eyelash extensions.
-Prerequisite: Students enrolled in the Cosmetology Operator or Cosmetology Instructor programs, or currently licensed Cosmetologist.
+Prerequisite: Students enrolled in the Cosmetology Operator or Cosmetology Instructor or Esthetician programs or currently licensed Cosmetologist or Estheticians.